 -

+This is a virtual program.
 In 1850 the Adirondack region remained, literally, a blank spot on the map—unsurveyed, uncharted, and largely unorganized.
 Most white Americans saw the Adirondacks as a place so desolate that—to quote an early document, "by reason of Mountains, Swampes (sic), and Drowned Lands is impassible and uninhabited."
-Yet by 1900 the Adirondacks hosted elaborate summer estates for the wealthiest […]
+Yet by 1900 the Adirondacks hosted elaborate […]

 Free - Registration Required